-As at 30 September 2020 the Group had total borrowings consisting of bank debt of £85.9 million, IFRS 16 lease liabilities of £88.8 million and preference shares of £330.1 million.
+On 27 January 2021 the Group entered into a new facilities agreement pursuant to which the lenders thereunder will (subject to the occurrence of Admission) make available to certain members of the Group a term loan facility of \notin 337.5 million and a multi-currency revolving credit facility of \pounds 200.0 million.
 The Group's indebtedness requires it to dedicate cash flow from operations (after the payment of operating expenses) to payments with respect to its indebtedness, thereby reducing the availability of the Group's cash flow for working capital in the longer term, as well as cash flow for capital expenditure and general corporate expenditure.
 The Group's ability to borrow additional funds may also be limited by its current levels of indebtedness, and the cost of any such borrowing may increase.
+Further, the increase in Group leverage has been taken into account by the trustee of the Group's UK defined benefit pension plan when assessing the strength of the financial support provided to the plan by the Group, which has resulted in ongoing discussions between the trustee and the Group on whether further financial support is needed for the plan.
+The plan is currently in surplus on the basis of a prudent set of actuarial assumptions.

-The Group's term and revolving facilities agreements contain a number of significant covenants that restrict some of the Group's corporate activities.
-These include, but are not limited to, customary restrictions relating to making restricted payments (including paying dividends or making other distributions or investments and prepaying or redeeming subordinated indebtedness or equity), acquisitions and disposals, the granting of security, the incurrence of financial indebtedness and the granting of guarantees.
+The Group's term and revolving facilities agreement contain a number of significant covenants that restrict some of the Group's corporate activities.
+These include, but are not limited to, customary restrictions relating to acquisitions and disposals, the granting of security, the incurrence of financial indebtedness and the granting of guarantees.
 The covenants to which the Group is subject could limit its ability to finance its future operations and capital needs in the longer term (more than 12 months from the date of this document), as well as the Group's ability to pursue business opportunities and activities that may be in its interest.
-If the Group breaches any of these covenants or restrictions in the future, it could be in default under the relevant financing agreements.
-This (i) would permit the lenders under the relevant agreement to take certain actions, including cancelling the availability of the facilities and declaring all amounts that the Group has borrowed under the relevant agreement to be due and payable, together with accrued and unpaid interest, (ii) may lead to an event of default and acceleration under other debt instruments that contain cross-default or cross-acceleration provisions, and/or (iii) may permit the lenders to proceed against the collateral that secures the debt.
-If the Group incurs additional indebtedness to its current indebtedness levels, including entering into and borrowing under other short or long-term credit facilities, the related risks that the Group now faces could increase.
+If the Group breaches any of these covenants or restrictions in the future, it could (subject to customary grace periods and materiality thresholds) give rise to an event of default under the relevant financing agreements.
+This (i) would permit a simple majority of the lenders to direct the agent under the relevant agreement to take certain actions, including cancelling the available commitments in respect of a facility and/or declaring all amounts that the Group has borrowed under the relevant agreement to become immediately due and payable, together with accrued and unpaid interest, (ii) may lead to an event of default and/or acceleration under other debt instruments that contain cross-default or cross-acceleration provisions, and/or (iii) may permit a simple majority of the lenders to direct the security agent to enforce any of the collateral that secures the debt.
+If the Group incurs additional indebtedness to its current indebtedness levels, including entering into and borrowing under other short or longterm credit facilities, the related risks that the Group now faces could increase.